Mario Giacomelli: Biography

-Giacomelli was born in the sea-port town of Senigallia in the Marche region of Italy into a family of modest means.
+Giacomelli was born in the seaport town of Senigallia in the Marche region of Italy into a family of modest means.
 Only nine when his father died, at 13, the boy left high school to work as a typesetter and spent his weekends painting and writing poetry.
-After the horrors of World War II, from 1953 he turned to the more immediate medium of photography and joined the Misa Group, formed that year.
+After the horrors of World War II, from 1953 on he turned to the more immediate medium of photography and joined the photography group Misa, formed that year.
 After pre-war years dominated by a Pictorialist aesthetic promoted by the Fascist government, these artists enjoyed experimenting with form.
 He wandered the streets and fields of post-war Italy, inspired by the gritty Neo-Realist films of Vittorio De Sica and Roberto Rossellini, and influenced by the renowned Italian photographer Giuseppe Cavalli, founder of Misa, and developing a style characterized by radical compositions, bold cropping and stark contrasts.

 In 1955 he was discovered in Italy by Paolo Monti, and beginning in 1963, became known outside Italy through John Szarkowski of the Museum of Modern Art, New York.

 Technique

 Giacomelli's technique is distinctive.
 After beginning with the popular and robust Comet 127 film-format viewfinder camera, made in Italy by CMF Bencini from 1948 into the 1950s, in 1954 he bought a second-hand Kobell, a larger coupled rangefinder camera for 6x9 plates and film, one of only about 400 made by Boniforti and Ballerio in Milan from about 1952, and modified it himself.
 He was unafraid of exploiting the double-exposure capability of its Compur shutter, as well as soft focus, camera movement and slow shutter speeds.
 His images are high-contrast, quite unlike the modulated full tonal range of his mentor Cavalli, and are the result of using electronic flash, from overdevelopment of his film and compensatory heavy printing so that nearly-black forms 'float' against a white ground.
 In accounting for these choices he referred to his printing-industry and graphic arts training; "For me the photographic film is like a printing plate, a lithograph, where images and emotions become stratified."
-After 1986, especially in his 1992-3 series Il pittore Bastari ('The painter Bastari') he artificially included consciously symbolic cardboard masks and toy dogs.
+After 1986, especially in his 1992–3 series Il pittore Bastari ('The painter Bastari') he artificially included consciously symbolic cardboard masks and toy dogs.